Natural Beauty Activities

 HIKING

 More than six miles of trails meander through Natural Bridge State Park.
-The primary trail is the beautiful Cedar Creek Trail that leads visitors beneath the soaring limestone bridge, past the Monacan Indian Village and Salt Peter Cave to Lace Falls.
+The primary trail is the beautiful Cedar Creek Trail that leads visitors beneath the soaring limestone bridge, past the Salt Peter Cave to Lace Falls.

 Park Trail Guide